I love Studio Ghibli films, but Ghibli Park Japan, was a colossal waste of time.

 2024 Ticket Update!

 Now that more areas are open in Ghibli Park, they’ve updated their ticket options, and it’s a lot simpler.
-You can choose between two passes: Ghibli Park O-Sanpo Day Pass and the Ghibli Park O-Sanpo Day Pass Premium.
+You can choose between three passes: Ghibli Park Grand Walk Ticket (O-Sanpo Day Pass), Ghibli Park Grand Walking Ticket Premium (O-Sanpo Day Pass Premium), and Ghibli Park Walking Ticket.

 At the time that we were booking tickets, we were also only able to buy two area tickets per account… which meant we would only be able to visit two of the THREE areas…very logical!
 So now, we had to make a new account in the panic of it all…